Efficient Direct-Connect Topologies for Collective Communications: Topology-Schedule Optimality

-Because our cost model is only concerned with node latency and bandwidth runtime, the optimality of reduce-scatter/allgather algorithm is only related to node latency optimality and bandwidth optimality in this paper.
+Because our cost model is only concerned with total-hop latency and BW runtime, the optimality of reduce-scatter/allgather algorithm is only related to total-hop latency optimality and BW optimality in this paper.
+Note that we also consider topology as a dimension that can be optimized, so optimality is discussed in the space of all topology-schedule combinations, i.e., \textit{algorithms} by our definition.